inkdou/daily_tools/README.md

 # daily_tools
-Daily useful tools
+## grab.py:grab papers from axiv and save to word document
-grab.py:grab papers from axiv and save to word document route.py:a daemon for route config
+## route.py:a daemon for route config